Norton Canes services

 Norton Canes M S A

 Despite the M6 Toll being one of the quieter motorways, Norton Canes is one of Roadchef's busiest and most profitable sites.
+This contrast was noticeable during the COVID-19 lockdown: when traffic on the main M6 disappeared, leaving the M6 Toll with very little trade at all.

 The restaurant initially received positive feedback, although concerns were raised about the prices that came with it.